Electric-man/tt09-secC-7-array-multiplier/docs/info.md

 ## How to test

-To test, you input two 4-bit binary numbers and should get the product of it.
+To test, you open the test.py file and input two 4-bit binary numbers.
+The first 4 are the first number and the last 4 are the second number.
+The expected value should be the product of the two numbers.

 ## External hardware